wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 * Check the developer's site.

 == Usage ==
-1. To add an 'Add to Cart' button for a product, simply add the shortcode [wp_cart:PRODUCT-NAME:price:PRODUCT-PRICE:end] to a post or page next to the product.
+1. To add an 'Add to Cart' button for a product, simply add the shortcode [wp_cart_button name="PRODUCT-NAME" price="PRODUCT-PRICE"] to a post or page next to the product.
 Replace PRODUCT-NAME and PRODUCT-PRICE with the actual name and price.

 2. To add the 'Add to Cart' button on the sidebar or from other template files use the following function:
 <?php echo print_wp_cart_button_for_product('PRODUCT-NAME', PRODUCT-PRICE); ?>
 Replace PRODUCT-NAME and PRODUCT-PRICE with the actual name and price.

 3. To add the shopping cart to a post or page (eg. checkout page) simply add the shortcode [show_wp_shopping_cart] to a post or page or use the sidebar widget to add the shopping cart to the sidebar.
 The shopping cart will only be visible in a post or page when a customer adds a product.

 = Using Product Display Box =